Wooster-CS-Templates/cs212-p01-wzip-wunzip-f22/README.md

+---
+layout: default
+style: table
+---

-# Project #1 - Unix Utilities Wzip and Wunzip
+# Project #1 - Unix Utilities wzip and wunzip

+Accept the Project 1 GitHub Classroom assignment posted to Moodle.

 Summary of what gets turned in:
 * Commited changes to the .c files for each of the utilities below: